 We draw on London's city farms and nature reserves, in aquariums and botanical gardens, as well as working with carefully selected animal handlers, sanctuaries and charities to sketch animals in lovely locations such as the Natural History Museum, Somerset House, Dulwich Picture Gallery and the Royal Academy of Arts.

 Animal welfare is always our highest priority.
 We ensure all animals attending the classes are comfortable around humans and in different environments, and they are always accompanied by their experienced handlers.
 For every class, a proportion of the ticket sales goes directly towards benefitting animals; whether that's a donation to the associated charity, or to help the handlers to rehabilitate additional rescue animals and rehome unwanted or mistreated pets.
+Take a look at this BBC film to get a sense of the class.

 Wild Life Drawing is proud to support charities including the Sea Life Trust, Battersea Dogs & Cats Home, British Hen Welfare Trust, Farms not Factories and the Galapagos Conservation Trust to name a few, raising money and awareness for welfare and conservation issues around the globe.
+Wild Life Drawing also promotes the mental health benefits of creativity and the calming effect of spending time around animals and nature.
+We have run a series of successful private drawing workshops for NHS groups, children's hospices and charities supporting those suffering from addictions.

 The classes are relaxed and friendly, and always begin with handy hints on how to draw animals from life with creative guidance available to anyone that needs it.
 Paper and plenty of drawing materials are provided, though attendees are very welcome to bring along additional media and colours if they fancy.
 All art materials used at the class are environmentally friendly and the paper provided is FSC certified and suitable for vegans.